A strategy for finding people infected with SARS-CoV-2: optimizing pooled testing at low prevalence: Introduction

-Group testing is most obviously effective when there are no infected individuals at all.
-When the samples from a group are pooled and tested together, just one test suffices to show that no-one is infected.
+Group testing is most obviously effective when there are no infected individuals in the group: just one test suffices to show that no-one is infected.
 Our algorithm takes full advantage of this powerful result.
-As we shall see, the optimal group size $N$ is chosen so that the first test, conducted on the whole group, is usually negative.
+In the first round of tests, subsamples from all group members are pooled and tested together.
+As we shall show, the optimal group size $N \approx 0.35/p$: the expected number of infected individuals in a group is $0.35$ and a group will test negative over 70\% of the time.
+Groups that test positive are passed on to the first round of slicing tests, which we now describe.